 Soy milk is a lactose-free, vegan alternative to milk; it is often used by people who have an allergy or intolerance for dairy.
-Soy milk has lower calcium and vitamin B content but is richer in iron compared with milk.
+Soy milk has lower calcium and vitamin B content but is richer in iron compared to milk.
 It is extracted from soybeans; it is the liquid that remains after the beans are soaked, ground and strained.
 While cow's milk is most popular, people in various parts of the world are known to consume milk of other mammals such as buffalo, goats and camels.

 A cup of cow’s milk contains lactose (a sugar found only in milk), 8.03 grams of protein and 11.49 grams of carbohydrates and 8 grams of fat.
 It also contains 28% of an adult’s daily calcium and 50% of needed riboflavin and cyanocobalamin.